 My personal favorite of the 2002 trials.
 An outstanding combination of beauty and flavor.
 Black, glossy and mild.
 Annuum.

-A cooking staple from the West Indies.
+A mild cooking staple from the West Indies.
 My number one customer request.

 TOGO - NOT AVAILABLE THIS SEASON